Violence: Prevalence

-Self-directed violence

 In the last 45 years, suicide rates have increased by 60% worldwide.
 Suicide is among the three leading causes of death among those aged 15–44 years in some countries, and the second leading cause of death in the 10–24 years age group.
-These figures do not include suicide attempts which are up to 20 times more frequent than completed suicide.
+These figures do not include suicide attempts which are up to 20 times more frequent than suicide.
 Suicide was the 16th leading cause of death worldwide in 2004 and is projected to increase to the 12th in 2030.
 Although suicide rates have traditionally been highest among the male elderly, rates among young people have been increasing to such an extent that they are now the group at highest risk in a third of countries, in both developed and developing countries.

-Interpersonal violence

 Rates and patterns of violent death vary by country and region.
 In recent years, homicide rates have been highest in developing countries in Sub-Saharan Africa and Latin America and the Caribbean and lowest in East Asia, the western Pacific, and some countries in northern Africa.
 Studies show a strong, inverse relationship between homicide rates and both economic development and economic equality.
 Poorer countries, especially those with large gaps between the rich and the poor, tend to have higher rates of homicide than wealthier countries.
 Homicide rates differ markedly by age and sex.
 Gender differences are least marked for children.
 For the 15 to 29 age group, male rates were nearly six times those for female rates; for the remaining age groups, male rates were from two to four times those for females.

 Studies in a number of countries show that, for every homicide among young people age 10 to 24, 20 to 40 other young people receive hospital treatment for a violent injury.

 Forms of violence such as child maltreatment and intimate partner violence are highly prevalent.
 Approximately 20% of women and 5–10% of men report being sexually abused as children, while 25–50% of all children report being physically abused.
 A WHO multi-country study found that between 15 and 71% of women reported experiencing physical and/or sexual violence by an intimate partner at some point in their lives.